Lorenzo Di Livio: Career

 Born in Turin, Di Livio is a youth product from Roma.
 He made his Serie A debut on 6 January 2016 against Chievo, replacing Mohamed Salah after 69 minutes.

 In August 2016 he was loaned to Serie B side Ternana.

 On 11 July 2017, he was signed by Reggina.
 Six days later, Di Livio was suspended for doping.

 On 16 July 2019, he joined Catanzaro on a three-year contract.

+On 18 September 2020, Di Livio joined Serie C side Potenza.

+On 28 August 2021, he signed with Latina.

 Personal life

-His father, Angelo was also a footballer, who played as a wing-back who played for Roma, Fiorentina, Juventus, and the Italian national team, among other teams.
+His father, Angelo was also a footballer, who played as a wing-back who played for Roma, Fiorentina, Juventus, and the Italy national team, among other teams.